graphql/graphql.github.io/src/content/learn/Learn-Queries.md

   }
 }

-# used by the comparison UI component
+# used by the character-rendering UI component
 fragment comparisonFields on Character {
   name
   appearsIn